painfulexistence/VX/README.md

 ## License
-Distributed under the Unlicense License.
+This project is distributed under the Unlicense License.
 See `LICENSE.txt` for more information.

+Note: The VHS post-processing shader (`shaders/post_vhs.frag`) is licensed under CC BY-NC-SA 4.0, forked from [Ryk's VCR distortion shader](https://www.shadertoy.com/view/ldjGzV).